 There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
 If you are a man living with HIV who is either single or in a same-sex relationship, the options below for having a child will help you understand what might be the best for you and prepare you for discussions with your health care provider.
 (For other options, you can return to the main "Getting Pregnant and HIV" page.)

-Analyzing semen for fertility (ability to achieve pregnancy) is a simple procedure that requires a urine specimen.
+Analyzing semen for fertility (ability to achieve pregnancy) is a simple procedure that requires a semen specimen.
 However, it can sometimes be difficult to find a facility willing to analyze the semen of a man living with HIV (see below for help finding facilities and providers).
 In the US, this analysis is usually not covered by insurance and costs $100 to $250.

 One of the best things that you can do in this situation is take HIV drugs regularly and maintain a suppressed viral load, even when you have no symptoms and a relatively healthy immune system.
 This will increase the likelihood that you will have healthy, virus-free semen if you choose to have your sperm washed and use a surrogate.

 This means that a sperm fertilizes an egg with the help of a medical technique or therapy.
 Assisted reproduction (sometimes called "assisted reproductive technology" or ART) is useful when the future parent(s) require help to prevent HIV transmission between partners, are using donor sperm, or are having difficulty getting pregnant at home because of fertility issues.
-Unfortunately, few facilities offer assisted reproduction to patients living with HIV, and few health insurance plans cover it.
+Unfortunately, few facilities offer assisted reproduction to people living with HIV, and few health insurance plans cover it.
 There are several types of assisted reproduction that can be used with washed sperm:

 - Intra-uterine insemination (IUI): Washed sperm is drawn up into a narrow tube, which is then inserted through the cervix into the uterus (womb).
 The sperm is deposited in the uterus, where fertilization of the egg can occur.